 If you want to be right in downtown Nashville there are a lot of options for hotels from expensive to decent prices.
 Just remember this can be a party town so if you are there with kids and want downtime at the hotel you may want to look a little outside of downtown.

-We recommend checking out the Nashville Airport Marriott.
+We recommend checking out the Element Nashville Airport by Marriott.

-There are no shortage of great Airbnb properties in Nashville.
+There are no shortage of great VRBO properties in Nashville.
 This can be a perfect option if visiting with a large group or if you want to find the perfect spot near downtown.

 Recap: There are a ton of things to do in Nashville with kids.
 We had friends there that had older kids and I know their kids really enjoyed the Country Music Hall of Fame and actually ended up purchasing guitars – through Craigslist – in Nashville – how cool is that!!

 So if you have older kids I know there is even more that they can do.
 But we were very happy with the things we did and just the overall feel of Nashville is really cool and unique!

 Let us know of any other cool things to do in Nashville with kids down in the comments.
 I’m sure we’ll be back real soon, y’all!

 Learn more about things to do in Tennessee here.